snow-blade/blog/content/posts/print-icons-in-terminal.md

 <p className='tip' >
    📓 📝 😎  tip:
     <br>
-    Do not worry if all the icons are not being displayed correctly,
+    Do not worry if all the icons are not being displayed correctly, just restart the shell
 </p>

 <p className='tip'>